KHLALA-Gh/torrent-streamer-api/README.md

 ```

 pass the controller variable into the TorrentStreamer function to assign
-the functions inside the controller then you can use the
+the functions inside the controller then you can use
-controller.
+it.

 ### controller functions :